Oscar Peterson: Ill health and later years

 Although he recovered some dexterity in his left hand, his piano playing was diminished, and his style relied principally on his right hand.
-In 1995 he returned to occasional public performances and recorded for Telarc.
-In 1997 he received the Grammy Lifetime Achievement Award and an International Jazz Hall of Fame Award.
-His friend, Canadian politician and amateur pianist Bob Rae, said, "a one-handed Oscar was better than just about anyone with two hands."
+In 1995, he returned to occasional public performances and recorded for Telarc.
+In 1997, he received the Grammy Lifetime Achievement Award and an International Jazz Hall of Fame Award.
+His friend, Canadian politician and amateur pianist Bob Rae, said: "a one-handed Oscar was better than just about anyone with two hands."

 In 2003, Peterson recorded the DVD A Night in Vienna for Verve with Niels-Henning Ørsted Pedersen, Ulf Wakenius, and Martin Drew.
 He continued to tour the U.S. and Europe, though at most one month a year, with rest between concerts.
 In 2007, his health declined.
 He canceled his plans to perform at the Toronto Jazz Festival and a Carnegie Hall all-star concert that was to be given in his honour.
 Peterson died on December 23, 2007, of kidney failure at his home in Mississauga, Ontario.

-In 2021, Barry Avrich produced a documentary on Peterson's life titled Oscar Peterson: Black + White that had its world premiere at the Toronto International Film Festival.